 - 1. Start by finding a passage that interests you for some reason, either because you are intrigued by it, or impressed, or annoyed.
-Often it helps to identity a passage with clear boundaries within the larger text.
+Often it helps to identify a passage with clear boundaries within the larger text.
 Can you find the beginning and the end? - 2.
 What is the literal meaning of the passage?
 Do you understand it fully?
 If not, why not?
 Are you supposed to not?
 Are you missing something?
 Sometimes it helps to paraphrase, in your own words, what you perceive to be going on. - 3.
 Read the passage more than once, indicating all the parts that you find interesting.
-Think about how you respond to a passage or word, and then think about how the author has created that effect in you.
+Think about how you respond to a word or group of words, and then think about how the author has created that effect in you.
 Think about diction, perspective, tone, punctuation anything, really.
 I encourage you to write in your text, and to make an accompanying list of things as you read, recording your questions, thoughts / feelings, but also your understanding of the literary devices that are producing responses in you.
-What do the formal elements of the passage for example, the diction (word choice), or the tone tell you about the writer's attitude toward the subject, and toward you?
-(MF: we've added a few other things to look at: what is the position of the author in the passage, as character observed by others, as observing eye, or somewhere in between?
-How much does he claim to know or to understand?
-How is he located with respect to time?
-You may remember other kinds of questions from our discussions in class). - 4.
+What do the formal elements of the passage for example, the diction or the tone tell you about the writer's attitude toward the subject, and toward you? - 4.
 Is there another meaning, beneath the obvious literal surface, that you can identify at this point? - 5.
 Do more than note these things, though.
 As you read through the entire work you will want to connect your initial thoughts to the longer process of piecing together the overall meaning of a text.
 The details you note initially will be added to some aggregate list in your mind, until you gradually develop a full picture of the narrative and of the relationship between its recurring literary techniques and its meaning.
-Ultimately our goal is to

-- discover the significance of a work of literature.
+Ultimately our goal is to discover the significance of a work of literature.
 Close attention to detail is only the beginning. - 6.
 What overall concerns of the work are evident in this passage?
 How does this passage relate to the whole?
 Does it add to it, or complicate it, or undermine it, or something else?
 Try to compare the passage to other ones.
 Is it like or unlike the rest of the narrative? - 7.
 What conclusions can you come to about the larger work based on your analysis?
 Answering this question may involve revising your initial thoughts about the passage, rethinking what originally drew you to it.